chiragsanghvi/employee-directory/readme.md

 For MAC OS you can simply use [Anvil](http://anvilformac.com/).

-For others, you can either use [static node.js server](https://gist.github.com/rpflorence/701407).
-Just install [nodejs](http://nodejs.org) and then run this command in your app's directory
+For others, just install [nodejs](http://nodejs.org) and then run this command in your app's directory

 ```javascript
 node server.js 8000